wemiibidun/investment-portfolio-dashboard/README.md

 # Investment Portfolio Dashboard Notes

 ## What this project is
-A React project built to displays portfolio assets, allows adding and deleting assets, and calculates total portfolio value.
+A React project built to display portfolio assets, allows adding and deleting assets, and calculates total portfolio value.

 ## What it looks like
 ![Sample image](https://github.com/wemiibidun/investment-portfolio-dashboard/blob/main/Portfolio-image.png)